toodrippyethan/ETHAFR297_fto2401_A2_EthanAfrika-Peters_CDV05/README.md

 - **Test your site**: Make sure your portfolio works on different devices and browsers.
 - **Ask for feedback**: Show your site to peers or mentors and make improvements based on their suggestions.

-By following this brief and focusing on each criterion, you will be able to create a high-quality developer portfolio that effectively showcases your skills and projects.
+By following this brief and focusing on each criterion, you will be able to create a simple developer portfolio that effectively showcases your skills and projects.
 Good luck!